isabella232/OctoStyle/_pages/images.md

 ## Screenshots

 When you're demonstrating how to complete a task in a UI, screenshots can be incredibly useful.
-When used well they reassure users they’re on the right path and make following the steps a frictionless process.
+When used well, they reassure users they’re on the right path and make following the steps a frictionless process.
 However, it is important not to over-rely on screenshots as UIs change and users can be left confused when the screenshot doesn't match the UI.

 To help get the balance right, think of screenshots as signposts along the way.
 Don’t include screenshots for every step of a procedure, but to orient the user if: